Annual Technical Report 2005 on Patent Information Activities submitted by Slovakia (SCIT/ATR/PI/2005/SK)

 Abstracting, reviewing, translating

 Abstracts printed on the first pages of patent documents as well as a part of official announcements are revised and in case of need corrected by the Office’s experts before publication of application.
 Abstracts appear only in case of patent application publications in the Official Gazette.
 The English translation of abstracts are being sent to the EPIDOS for the ESPACE-PRECES CD-ROM production and publication in the database esp@cenet.

 Classification and reclassification activities; Classification system used, e.g., International Patent Classification (IPC), other classification (please indicate whether or not patent documents are classified by your Office and, if so, which classification is used)

-The applications are classified and reclassified by office´s experts according to the International Patent Classification - Int.Cl.7.
-The WIPO Standards ST.8 and ST.10/C are also used for these purposes.
-Reclassifying is carried out before granting of patent.
+The applications were classified and reclassified by Office’s experts according to the International Patent Classification - Int.Cl.7.
+The WIPO Standards ST.8 and ST.10/C were also used for these purposes.
+Reclassifying was carried out before granting of patent.

 Hybrid system indexing

-For indexing of technical information contained in patent documents the hybrid systems of the IPC are used.
+For indexing of technical information contained in patent documents the hybrid systems of the IPC were used.

 Bibliographic data and full-text processing for search purposes